deweihu96/SPACE/reproduce.md

 mkdir results
 ```

-### 2. Download the data from
+### 2. Download the data

+If you only need to use the embeddings, you should download from the STRING website: https://string-db.org/cgi/download

+This data set only serves as a backup and reference for reimplementation.

 Download the data and decompress it to the `data` folder.
 The `data/` is around `212GB` in total, including the networks, sequences, all the embeddings, and benchmark datasets.

-If you only need to use the embeddings, you should download from the STRING website: https://string-db.org/cgi/download

-This data set only serves as a backup and reference for reimplementation.

 ```bash
 wget https://sid.erda.dk/share_redirect/cZ4tLqQZhv -O data.tar
 tar -xvf data.tar